 How we use your information

-This privacy notice tells you what to expect when the Norfolk Deaf Association (NDA) collects personal information.
+This privacy notice tells you what to expect when Hear for Norfolk collects personal information.
 It applies to information we collect about:

-- people who use our services, including those who subscribe to our Friends of NDA scheme, to our newsletter or request information from us
+- people who use our services, including those who subscribe to our Friends of Hear for Norfolk scheme, to our newsletter or request information from us

 - people who support us